LoicM22/Tetris_project/README.md

 # Details of each folder

-This project is divided in 4 parts :
+This repository is divided in 5 parts :

+  - Assembly_of_the_controller : the assembly instructions and all the drawings of the parts of the controller
   - How_to_play : details of the movements of the game in fr and eng
   - PCB : Kicad files of the PCB made for the LED of the controller
   - Prog_Rasp : The code to put in the Raspberry and the instructions